patternfly/react-virtualized-table/packages/module/patternfly-docs/content/examples/VirtualizedTable.md

 import { AutoSizer, VirtualTableBody, WindowScroller } from '@patternfly/react-virtualized-extension';
 import { Table as TableDeprecated, TableHeader as TableHeaderDeprecated } from '@patternfly/react-table/deprecated';
 import { Table, Thead, Tr, Th, Td, Caption, TableGridBreakpoint } from '@patternfly/react-table';
-import {
-  Dropdown as DropdownDeprecated,
-  DropdownItem as DropdownItemDeprecated,
-  DropdownPosition as DropdownPositionDeprecated,
-  DropdownToggle as DropdownToggleDeprecated,
-  Select as SelectDeprecated,
-  SelectOption as SelectOptionDeprecated,
-  SelectVariant as SelectVariantDeprecated
-} from '@patternfly/react-core/deprecated';
 import './VirtualGrid.example.css';

 ## Examples